Protect what matters – even after you're gone. Make a plan for your digital legacy today.

 The practice of creating or including the repo file(s) in the application package is more controversial, but creating it with a post install script is wrong™.
 If creating a separate "release" package is too much work, then your third suggestion is a good one.

-- danudeyNew Member
+- danudeyNew Contributor

 For point one, I meant 'give people instructions like every other website does and leave it at that instead of overcomplicating things'.